NATURALLY INCREASE ENERGY WITH VEGGIE AND FRUIT SMOOTHIES

 A spray bottle filled with clear, undiluted distilled vinegar (to remove pesticides and other film)

-And, of course, my choice of fruits and veggies (preferably organic).
+And, of course, your choice of fruits and veggies (preferably organic to omit possible pesticides).

 You may have to experiment to develop an energy smoothie recipe that suits your taste, but once you come up with a palatable mix they will deliver a plethora of healing into your body and help to naturally increase your energy.